2 in custody after ambulance stolen from Melrose-Wakefield Hospital crashes in Lynn

 LYNN, MASS.
 (WHDH) – Two suspects have been taken into custody after an ambulance that was stolen from Melrose-Wakefield Hospital crashed in Lynn during a police pursuit on Thursday, officials said.

-Troopers tried to stop the Armstrong Ambulance wheelchair van on Route 1 in Peabody but the driver refused to stop, prompting a chase, Massachusetts State Police said in a tweet.
+Troopers tried to stop the Armstrong Ambulance wheelchair van on Route 1 in Peabody but the driver, 22-year-old Daniel Walsh, refused to stop, prompting a chase, state police said.

-The chase came to an end shortly before 1 p.m. when the driver slammed into a parked car on Regina Road.
+The chase came to an end shortly before 1 p.m. when Walsh took a turn, blew a tire, and slammed into a parked car on Regina Drive.

 Video from SKY7 HD showed several troopers swarming the banged-up ambulance.